jackwillis/militanthistory/copyleft.md

 ---
 layout: default
-title: "License"
+title: "Copyleft"
-permalink: /license/
+permalink: /copyleft/
 ---

-## License
+## Copyleft

 ### Content

 The content on this website is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License]( https://creativecommons.org/licenses/by-sa/4.0/).
-You are free to share and adapt the content for any purpose, even commercial, with attribution and under the same license.
+You are free to copy, share and adapt the content for any purpose, even commercial, while giving attribution and sharing alike.

 ### Code

-The code running this site is also free and open source, under the [<abbr>GNU</abbr> Affero General Public License, Version 3]( https://www.gnu.org/licenses/agpl-3.0.en.html).
+The code running this site is also free and open source, under the [<abbr>GNU</abbr> Affero General Public License, v3.0 or later]( https://www.gnu.org/licenses/agpl-3.0.en.html).
 The code is available on GitHub, who also host this site.
 It uses or includes components from the following: